openvinotoolkit/open_model_zoo/demos/python_demos/multi_camera_multi_target_tracking/README.md

 The demo workflow is the following:

 1. The demo application reads tuples of frames from web cameras/videos one by one.
-For each frame in tuple it runs person detector and then for each detected object it extracts embeddings using re-identification model.
+For each frame in tuple it runs object detector and then for each detected object it extracts embeddings using re-identification model.
 2. All embeddings are passed to tracker which assigns an ID to each object.
 3. The demo visualizes the resulting bounding boxes and unique object IDs assigned during tracking.